Note from Managing Editor Allison Brickell: “If it were anyone else who said it, I would have dismissed this prediction as nonsense.”

 And you know what?
 In the very short term, they’re right.

-Over the longer term, however, there is a great sorting process going on, where successful companies see that success reflected in their share prices.
+Over the longer term, however, there is a great sorting process, where successful companies see their success reflected in share prices.

 As Warren Buffett’s mentor Benjamin Graham famously said, “In the short run the market is a voting machine, but in the long run it is a weighing machine.”